 Free Medical Clinics, is a non-profit organization that connects you with dentists and doctors who treat you free, or for as little as $20 service fee.
-The site provides a list a number of dentists and doctor that service your community.
+The site provides a list of dentists and doctor that service your community.
 Take your time and go through the list to make an appointment.
 These volunteer and dentists change from time to time, so call to make sure they still participate in the program.
-Free Dental
+Free Dental Care

 Dentistry from the Heart

 Dentistry from the Heart is an organization that offers dental care to those in need.
 They also accept Medicaid for children.
 Their yearly health events are made possible, by dentists donating their time, to provide care to the public.
 Free dental events are hosted across the United States.
 If you locate a free dental clinic, keep in mind there will be many other people there seeking help.
 Service is based on first come, first served, so get there early.
 To find an event near you go to – Dentistry for the Heart or call – (727) 849-2002.